 This beautiful Ceremonial House Lintel is from the Kamoro people in the Eastern Mimika Area on the South Coast of West Papua Irian Jaya Indonesia.
-The lintel is also an Ancestor Board called Yamate which is a two dimensional ancestor figure.
-Yamate Ancestor Boards were finely carved in different forms and have incised & painted designs that reflect the clans own ancestors.
+The lintel is also an Ancestor Board called Yamate which is a two-dimensional ancestor figure.
+Yamate Ancestor Boards were finely carved in different forms and have incised & painted designs that reflect the clan’s own ancestors.

-The Kamoro are also referred to as the Mimika, they are related to the Asmat their neighbours to the east.
+The Kamoro are also referred to as the Mimika, they are related to the Asmat their neighbors to the east.
 The Kamoro people were tired of the endless headhunting & revenge with the Asmat and they moved up the coast out of easy reach of the Asmat headhunters.
 The Kamoro art reflects their more peaceful and gentle nature.
-Their artworks are more subtle than their Asmat neighbours & they use colours and designs that are not found in the Asmat area.
+Their artworks are more subtle than their Asmat neighbors & they use colours and designs that are not found in the Asmat area.

 In the early 1980’s I spent several months living with the Kamoro in two villages in the Eastern Mimika area.
-These long visit were the opportunity to really get to know people well & to be invited back to attend traditional ceremonies for The Mbitoro Ancestor Poles, during these ceremonies that last up to 1 year there were Yamate made and displayed outside the amazing ceremonial house made from the ceremonies.
+These long visits were the opportunity to really get to know people well & to be invited back to attend traditional ceremonies for The Mbitoro Ancestor Poles, during these ceremonies that last up to 1 year there were Yamate made and displayed outside the amazing ceremonial house made from the ceremonies.
 I have included a couple of field photos from this time.
 The monumental Mbitoro Ancestor Poles (about 6 meters tall)

 This Yamate along with other carvings collected over a 2 year period in 1985-1986 and most of the objects collected are now in major museum collections around the world like the Musee du Quai Branly Museum in Paris.
-When you walk into the Oceanic Art Pavilion the first thing you see are monumental Ancestor Poles from the Asmat & Kamoro (Mimika) along with a Soul Boat, Shields and dance costumes from the Asmat & Mimika, all of those artworks were collected by me at the same time as this Yamate.
+When you walk into the Oceanic Art Pavilion the first thing you see are monumental Ancestor Poles from the Asmat & Kamoro (Mimika) along with a Soul Boat, Shields, and dance costumes from the Asmat & Mimika, all of those artworks were collected by me at the same time as this Yamate.